esheri3/1000Mobzilla/README.md

 MobzillaCraft is a highly modded version of Forge for Minecraft 1.16.5 for Java.
 Such mods include: Better MC, Atum 2, Ice and Fire Dragons, and more!

+**NOTE:** Please be patient while the game loads - there are over 220+ mods in this game!

 ### Installation

 1. [Click here](https://www.google.com) to download the latest version of the game.